techworkersco/twc-site-nl/README.md

 > This repository is responsible for most content visible on the website [techwerkers.nl](https://techwerkers.nl).
 The site is made with a static site generator [Hugo](https://gohugo.io/).

+This repo uses large portions of the hugo theme [congo by jpanther](https://www.github.com/jpanther/congo)

 ## 🛠️ Installation

 Read the [installation guide](./docs/contributing.md) to get set up.